Noncommutative Regge-Wheeler potential: some nonperturbative results: Conclusion

 The potency of nonperturbative results obtained here may be best seen in situations where quantum gravity effects are so strong that all conclusions gained from just the first few orders in perturbative calculations become unreliable.
 In extreme situations like these, where the perturbation analysis fails and is not to be trusted anymore, the approach which is exact and nonperturbative in the deformation parameter apparently establishes the only appropriate way out for inferring relevant information regarding the black hole relaxation dynamics.\\

 These extreme situations, for example, include strong-gravity regimes and objects like primordial black holes where quantum corrections are so large as to break the limits within which the perturbative treatment is considered reliable.
-Unlike the supermassive black holes found at the center of galaxies, these black holes are incredibly small and short-lived\footnote{Under the assumption that no new physics beyond the Standard model or modifications of gravity are assumed.
-If some of the mentioned features are included, the situation may dramatically change \cite{explode prl}.}.
+Unlike the supermassive black holes found at the center of galaxies, these black holes are incredibly small and short-lived\footnote{Under the assumption that no new physics beyond the Standard Model or modifications of gravity are assumed.
+If some of the mentioned features are included, the situation may dramatically change~\cite{Baker:2025zxm}.}.
 They are of Planck-scale size and are considered to have been created in the early universe, shortly after the Big Bang, by arising from quantum fluctuations of spacetime, similar to how virtual electron-positron pairs appear and disappear in quantum electrodynamics.
-These black holes can have very small masses, but due to some limits associated with the effects of their evaporations via Hawking radiation on big bang nucleosynthesis and the extragalactic photon background, their masses can be estimated to $M \sim 10^9-10^{17} $g \cite{Carr:2009jm, Young:2014ana}.\\
+These black holes can have very small masses, but due to some limits associated with the effects of their evaporations via Hawking radiation on big bang nucleosynthesis and the extragalactic photon background, their masses can be estimated to $M \sim 10^9-10^{17} $g~\cite{Carr:2009jm, Young:2014ana}.
+However, the observational constraints on PBHs across the full mass range are still a field of active research and there is still an asteroid-mass window spanning from $10^{-17}M_{\odot}-10^{-10}M_{\odot}$ which remains unconstrained~\cite{Carr:2026hot}. \\

-From a purely theoretical perspective, Planck-scale black holes are interesting in their own right as they provide a window into the realm where gravity and quantum mechanics collide, with perhaps the most notable example being the notion of a fuzzball, a hypothetical object arising from superstring theory, proposed to give a fully quantum description of black holes and resolving two of their major issues, the problem of gravitational singularity and the black hole information paradox \cite{Mathur:2005zp, Mathur:2008wi}.
-Although no experimental evidence for fuzzball conjecture is yet available, their existence might in principle be tested through gravitational-wave astronomy \cite{berkowitz}. \\
+From a purely theoretical perspective, Planck-scale black holes are interesting in their own right as they provide a window into the realm where gravity and quantum mechanics collide, with perhaps the most notable example being the notion of a fuzzball, a hypothetical object arising from superstring theory, proposed to give a fully quantum description of black holes and resolving two of their major issues, the problem of gravitational singularity and the black hole information paradox~\cite{Mathur:2005zp, Mathur:2008wi}.
+Although no experimental evidence for fuzzball conjecture is yet available, their existence might in principle be tested through gravitational-wave astronomy~\cite{Berkowitz:2021bfi}. \\